JK unveils Rs 80k cr budget

 "Despite being liberal, my budget numbers for the year 2018-19 are looking good.
 I propose to spend Rs 80,313 crore in the course of the year.
 Of this, Rs 29,128 crore is going to be the capital spending.

-"This is by far the highest capital spend in the economy of J&K," Finance Minister Haseeb Drabu said in the Legislative Assembly here today.
+"This is by far the highest capital spend in the economy of J&K," Finance Minister Haseeb Drabu said in the Legislative Assembly.

-He proposed to raise about Rs 9,000 crore in the next financial year, Rs 331 crore higher than the last year.
+He proposed to raise about Rs 9,000 crore in the next financial year, Rs 331 crore higher than this year.

 Speaking at press conference, Drabu said: "It is balanced budget with aim of restructuring, cleaning up, protecting industries, welfare of employees serving in difficult conditions, addressing youth.
 It is generally a budget people call it election budget".